Somalia says 110 dead in last 48 hours due to drought

 In February, United Nations children's agency UNICEF said the drought in Somalia could lead to up to 270,000 children suffering from severe acute malnutrition this year.

 "It is a difficult situation for the pastoralists and their livestock.
-Some people have been hit by famine and diarrhea at the same time.
-In the last 48 hours 110 people died due to famine and diarrhea in Bay region," Prime Minister Hassan Ali Khaire's office said in a statement.
+Some people have been hit by famine and diarrhoea at the same time.
+In the last 48 hours 110 people died due to famine and diarrhoea in Bay region," Prime Minister Hassan Ali Khaire's office said in a statement.

 "The Somali government will do its best, and we urge all Somalis wherever they are to help and save the dying Somalis," he said in the statement released after a meeting of a famine response committee.